 Day 6: Bustling Budapest

 Pest — the larger, more sprawling half of Budapest — is a puzzle of Baroque, classical, and modern architecture.
-On our walking tour this morning we'll crane our necks beside Europe's largest, most ornate parliament building, and explore some of the city's hidden courtyards.
-Along the way, we'll learn how Hungarians coped with half a century of fascist and communist tyranny.
-At St. István's elaborate cathedral, we'll hear why, once a year, locals parade the saint's millennium-old fist around the city.
+On our walking tour this morning we'll crane our necks beside Europe's largest, most ornate parliament building, and learn how Hungarians coped with half a century of fascist and communist tyranny.
+At St. István's elaborate basilica, we'll hear why, once a year, locals parade the saint's millennium-old fist around the city.
 Then we'll explore the city's Great Market Hall (Nagyvásárcsarnok), where we'll treat our senses to a few paprika-infused delicacies in a special Hungarian cooking class.
 Later tonight we'll regroup and relax with a cruise along the Danube.
 Boat: 1 hr.
 Walking: strenuous.

 Day 7: Elegance of Empire